diasraphael/playground/Docs.md

 5. Prettier and Eslint to work together : https://dev.to/knowankit/setup-eslint-and-prettier-in-react-app-357b

+6. Make a branch so that we can fork from here the base settings to diff project : Created settings branch in playground which has the initial settings, so any modifications from now on will be pushed to settings branch from a new branch from settings branch

-Code Deployed to Heroku : https://playground-master-emn7lhejb4d9.herokuapp.com/
+7. Code Deployed to Heroku : https://playground-master-emn7lhejb4d9.herokuapp.com/

 # To Do:

-Make a release branch so that we can fork from here the base settings to diff project

-Add components and storybook changes
+1. Add sample component and storybook changes

 # Ideas